rchfrm/feed-client/README.md

 ## Initial setup

-In both the `packages/admin/` `packages/app/` directories, remove `.example` from the end of all the `.env` files and fill in the variables.
+In both the `packages/admin/` `packages/app/` directories, duplicate all the `.env` files that end with `.example`, remove the ".example", and fill in the variables.

 Run `yarn` to install the packages.